google/WebFundamentals/src/_langs/en/tools/iterate/test-layout/layout-issues.markdown

 ---
 {% wrap content %}

 Layout (or reflow in Firefox) is the process by which the browser calculates the positions and sizes of all the elements on a page.
-The web’s layout model means that one element can affect others, for example, the width of the `<body>`element typically affects its children’s widths and so on all the way up and down the tree.
+The web’s layout model means that one element can affect others; for example, the width of the `<body>` element typically affects its children’s widths and so on all the way up and down the tree.
 The process can be quite involved for the browser.

 Learn about four key layout problems: a brief introduction on what causes them, the tools available to track them down, some quick fixes, and links off to more detailed tutorials on how to fix them.
 Know about these problems already and want to dive deeper into fixes?
 See [Improve Rendering Performance](https://web-central.appspot.com/web/tools/profile-performance/rendering-tools/index).